What is liposuction?

 Liposuction is a body contouring technique and has not been proven as an effective treatment for obesity.
 Also, the liposuction technique is not designed to tighten the skin.
 If your skin has not retained sufficient elasticity some wrinkling or excess skin may be noticed after the procedure.
 This can usually be corrected with skin tightening surgery.

-Certain health factors may work against a patient receiving or benefitting from liposuction.
+Certain health factors may work against a patient receiving or benefiting from liposuction.
 You need to let your doctor know of any health conditions you have and any medications you take, as this can help him decide whether this procedure will be right for you.

 Why would someone need or want liposuction of the neck and chin?